menu

 Overview

 Aquasco is a tiny town located in the state of Maryland.
 With a population of 913 people and just one neighborhood, Aquasco is the 230th largest community in Maryland.
-Aquasco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Aquasco has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Aquasco is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Aquasco is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Aquasco who work in law enforcement and fire fighting (21.64%), office and administrative support (17.91%), and sales jobs (8.96%).
+Unlike some towns, Aquasco isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Aquasco are a mix of both white- and blue-collar jobs.
+Overall, Aquasco is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Aquasco who work in law enforcement and fire fighting (20.27%), office and administrative support (11.00%), and sales jobs (8.93%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Aquasco is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Aquasco does not have a public transit system used by locals to get to and from work.

 Demographics

 Aquasco is an extremely ethnically-diverse town.
 The people who call Aquasco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aquasco residents report their race to be Black or African-American, followed by White.
-Aquasco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.42% of the town’s residents.
-Important ancestries of people in Aquasco include English, European, African, Irish, and Scottish.
+Important ancestries of people in Aquasco include English, Irish, African, European, and Scottish.

 The most common language spoken in Aquasco is English.
 Other important languages spoken here include German/Yiddish and African languages.